Guy Brewer: Tenure in New York State Assembly

 In the Assembly, Brewer championed several local issues.
 He opposed one proposal by the U.S. Department of Agriculture to build an quarantine facility for sick animals in St. Albans, Queens, and another to construct an industrial facility on the site of Springfield Park in Springfield Gardens.
 Neither of these were built.
 He was in favor of capital punishment, was pro-choice, and advocated a policy of open admissions at the City University of New York.
 He was a critic of government welfare policies that he viewed as accelerating urban decay in the area.

 Late in his tenure, after he became afflicted with prostate cancer, Brewer advocated for the legalization of the controversial drug laetrile, which proponents claim to have anti-cancer properties but which mainstream medicine views as a toxic substance without health benefits.
 Due in part to his efforts, a bill that would make it legal to market the substance in New York passed the state legislature, but it was vetoed by Gov. Hugh Carey.
 Brewer and other supporters in the legislature were unable garner enough support to override the veto and the bill never became law.
-He died of cancer shortly thereafter on Oct.
-31, 1978, and his cremated remains were interred in a Queens mausoleum.
+He died of cancer shortly thereafter on October 31, 1978.